 “I am enough.
 I’ve always been enough.
 Now that I know that I am enough, everyone else knows it, too.
 I will always be enough.”

-As you begin to maneuver through and understand these 3 principles, Marisa Peer insists that you always do these three things:
+As you begin to manoeuvre through and understand these 3 principles, Marisa Peer insists that you always do these three things:

 Make anything that is negative unfamiliar.